 If you’ve spent time looking at recipes for French Silk Pie you will see that many of them call for the use of raw eggs.
-Well, this recipe is no exception, but I used store bought pasteurized eggs.
-You can pasteurize your own eggs, but I didn’t want to take the chance of messing it up by doing it myself.
+This recipe is no exception.
+If you are squeamish about using the raw eggs, use store bought pasteurized eggs.

 French Silk pie does not hail from France.
 It is a creation born of Betty Cooper from the good old U.S. of A., in 1951, for a Pillsbury Bake-Off.
 No one knows why she named it French Silk Pie but it seems fitting since the texture of this pie is so extraordinarily smooth.

-I tested this pie several times and found that with natural low-carb sugar alternatives, it was sometimes hard to get an ultra smooth texture; one that was free of grit.
-I tried a few different sweetener combinations and baking techniques to get what I think is the smoothest texture using powdered sweeteners.
+I tested this sugar free chocolate pie version several times with different sweetener combinations and baking techniques to get the smoothest texture possible.
+Using already powdered sweeteners was the trick.
 I’m happy to say that this low carb French Silk Pie version is almost as silky as the version we grew-up eating.

-Low Carb French Silk Pie is 4 net carbs per serving
+Sugar Free Chocolate Pie is 3 net carbs per serving

 - 6 ounces (1 1/2 sticks) salted butter, very soft

-- 1 1/4 cups Sukrin Icing Sugar (or Swerve Confectioners)
+- 1 1/4 cups Sukrin Melis (icing sugar) (or Swerve Confectioners)

 - 1/4 cup heavy cream